emu-russia/dmgcpu/alu.md

 The lower part contains many dynamic NAND trees, the inputs for which come from all sides and also from `module2` instancies.

+Tree numbering is topological (how they are arranged on the chip).
+ALU trees 0,3-6,8,9 are responsible for preprocessing operand 1 for SET/RES opcodes (CB table) as well as DAA (decimal correction).
+Because of the topological numbering of the trees, they don't go in order, which is a bit ugly.

 Random logic (_14 NAND trees_):

 ![LargeComb1](/imgstore/LargeComb1.jpg)